paulzerkel/pres-node-web-scraping/README.md

 * If a website doesn't have a publicly available API, scraping may be an answer.
 * Build applications that require 3rd party web data
     * Alerts - BYO Google Alerts, Price changes
+    * Display a page in another format - Pocket, Instapaper, etc
     * Data aggregation - Padmapper, crime stats
     * Financial data - Yodlee
-    * Niche search engine
+    * Niche search engine - Scrape social media and blog posts and analyze it
-    * Display a page in another format - Pocket, Instapaper, etc

 ### Pros of Web Scraping
 * In the best case scenarios web scraping is significantly more straightforward than traditional screen scraping.